12 condo units burned, one arrested

 Police say surveillance footage from nearby St. Jude’s Landing Apartment shows an occupant of a white Toyota Tundra throw a firework onto the road, according to a probable cause affidavit filed in Chelan County Superior Court.

-Devin Rushing, a 20-year-old East Wenatchee resident, stopped for questioning by Wenatchee officers within two hours.
+Devin Rushing, a 20-year-old East Wenatchee resident, was stopped for questioning by Wenatchee officers within two hours.

 Rushing told a detective he was driving by condos when a passenger threw a large firework from his car, which then exploded, the affidavit said.
 He told the detective he was unaware any of his two passengers had a firework and that he didn’t realize it ignited the fire until later.

 Rushing was arrested on suspicion of complicity to first-degree arson and, because he allegedly had with him a set of brass knuckles when detained by police, possession of a dangerous weapon.
-No one else has been arrested as of 11:45 a.m.
-Monday and the case is still under investigation, said Capt.
-Brian Chance with the Wenatchee Police Department.
+The case is still under investigation, Wenatchee Police Capt.
+Brian Chance said Monday.

 He’s being held at the Chelan County Regional Justice Center and is expected to make a preliminary appearance at 4 p.m.
 Monday in Superior Court.